 Denver is fairly walkable, has passable public transit, and is solidly bikeable.

-With a very solid walkscore of 61 along with work being done with the Downtown Denver Partnership, Denver is fairly accommodating to those looking to navigate the city by foot.
+With a solid walkscore of 61, along with work being done with the Downtown Denver Partnership, Denver is accommodating to those looking to navigate the city on foot.

-Denver has a 47 public transit score which isn’t spectacular, but it isn’t awful either.
+Denver has a 47.5 public transit score which is an average score.

-Of course, part of the reason service hasn’t been expanded could be that ridership is fairly low but with so many other solid options, who could blame them?
+Of course, part of the reason service hasn’t been expanded could be that ridership is fairly low within the metro area––but with so many other options, who could blame Denverites?

 Denver is super bike-friendly

-The city of Denver is extremely accommodating to cyclists, providing a Bicycling in Denver guide on the city’s official website and ensuring that the RTD offers bike and ride services with their bus routes.
+The city of Denver is extremely accommodating to cyclists, providing a Bicycling in Denver guide on the city’s official website.
+The guide includes information on bike paths and ensures that the RTD offers bike and ride services with their bus routes.

-This infrastructure has caused a strong cyclist community to rise up throughout the city through organizations like Bicycle Colorado.
-The city is so passionate about two-wheeled transportation that it has its own Bicycle Cafe.
+This infrastructure created a strong cyclist community throughout the city via organizations like Bicycle Colorado.
+The city is so passionate about two-wheeled transportation that it even has its own Bicycle Cafe.

 So now that you’ve got an idea of what getting around Denver is like, it’s probably a good time to look at crime rates.

 Big cities have a ton of advantages, but the more tightly packed an urban area is, the better chance you’ll find that it has a high crime rate.
 While these statistics should be taken seriously, it’s important to keep them in perspective.